MadcowOG/Doom-Bot/README.md

 10. Then a **Bot Premissions section** and click the **Adminstrator** check box (You may check specific boxes besides Administrator if you understand which are required and which aren't, but this may break the bot or some functionalities of it).

 11. You will see under the **Scopes section** that there is a link generated, open this link and sign in with your discord, and add fill in the server that you would like the bot to be in, under the **Add to Server** tab.
 If the bot joins that server you have successfully added the bot and you use that token from earlier in the next **Setup** steps.

+12. **Congrats your bot has been setup, if there are any issues please submit a ticket on the Github**